- Will the additional reporting requirements add to the cost of running an SMSF?

 For more information…

-For more information about SMSF-specific compliance issues as a result of the July 2017 changes, see SuperGuide article Latest super changes: 25-point SMSF guide to ATO’s hot issues.
+For more information about SMSF-specific compliance issues as a result of the July 2017 changes, see SuperGuide article SMSF compliance: A guide to trustee responsibilities.

 For more information about the July 2017 super changes, see SuperGuide article Latest superannuation rules: 2018/2019 guide.